 Gifts to Nonspouses

-Currently federal law also exempts the first $13,000 of gifts made to anyone other than a spouse from the federal gift tax, which is set to increase to $14,000 in January 1, 2013.
+Currently federal law also exempts the first $14,000 of gifts made during the course of the year to anyone other than a spouse from the federal gift tax (this amount is indexed for inflation but can only increase by $1,000 increments).
 This dollar amount is referred to as the annual exclusion from gift tax.

 Gifts of Present vs. Gifts of Future Interests